Gotabaya Rajapaksa: Presidency (2019–2022)

 Rajapaksa's inauguration took place at the Ruwanwelisaya in Anuradhapura on 18 November 2019.
 It is the first elected office Rajapaksa has held and he is the first non-career politician and former military officer to serve as president.
 Following the assumption of the office of president, he announced intentions to form a new government and taking over the portfolio of defence.
 On 19 November 2019, following taking over assumed duties at the Presidential Secretariat, he appointed P. B. Jayasundera as Secretary to the President and Major General Kamal Gunaratne as Secretary of Defence, as well as a new Secretary of the Treasury and the Secretary to the Ministry of Foreign Affairs.
 On 20 November, Prime Minister Ranil Wickremesinghe had agreed to resign for Rajapaksa to form a caretaker government until fresh parliamentary elections can be held after the President can constitutionally dissolve parliament in March 2020.
 On the same day, the presidential secretariat called for all provincial governors to tender their resignations.
 On 21 November, he appointed his brother Mahinda Rajapaksa as Prime Minister following the resignation of Ranil Wickremesinghe and the day after appointed a 15-member cabinet.
 Thus, Sri Lanka became only the second nation in the world after Poland to have a combination of brothers taking charge as president and Prime Minister of a country at the same occasion.
 Following the protests calling for his resignation, Gotabaya Rajapaksa appointed a new Cabinet to pacify the protests.
 He took away the power from three of his relatives, ousting two of his brothers and his nephew from the Cabinet.
 Mahinda Rajapaksa was still the Prime Minister.

 COVID-19 pandemic

 The COVID-19 pandemic in Sri Lanka started in March 2020.
 Rajapaksa at first refused to lock down the country but later decided to impose a curfew when the number of cases began to rise.
 Rajapaksa dissolved parliament on 2 March.
-The election was initially put on by Rajapakse on 25 April 2020, was then postponed by the election commission to 20 June 2020.
+The election was initially put on by Rajapaksa on 25 April 2020, was then postponed by the election commission to 20 June 2020.
 His administration is said to have caused the Sri Lankan economic and food crisis following his policies of tax reduction, money printing, and organic farming.